CommonRoad/commonroad-criticality-enhancement/README.md

 - The project uses CommonRoad-reach-flow
 - The dependencies for it are also included in the environment.yaml file
-- CommonRoad-reach-flow has to be installed by cloning its repository in the python environment and running the following command in the CommonRoad-reach-flow repository:
+- CommonRoad-reach-flow has to be installed by cloning its repository in the python environment
+- Switch to the development branch of cr-reach-flow
+- Run the following command in the CommonRoad-reach-flow repository:

 ```
 pip install -v .